apache/spark/python/docs/source/user_guide/sql/python_data_source.rst

     # | Amy Martin|1988-10-28|  68076| Oregon|
     # +-----------+----------+-------+-------+

-Use the fake datasource with a custom schema:
+Read from the fake datasource with a custom schema:

 .. code-block:: python